-The drilling of five sites in the region off Tasmania, in particular the four Sites 1168, 1170, 1171, and 1172, provided unique insights into both regional and temporal variation in organic and interstitial water geochemistry.
+The drilling of five sites in the region off Tasmania, in particular Sites 1168, 1170, 1171, and 1172, provided unique insights into both regional and temporal variation in organic and interstitial water geochemistry.
 The results of the organic geochemical characterization of sediments cored during Leg 189 have led to the following salient observations.
 First, a two-tiered carbonate distribution is characteristic of Sites 1170, 1171, and 1172.
 In this distribution, Paleogene sediments are generally carbonate poor, whereas Neogene sediments are carbonate rich.
-Second, the transition from Paleogene carbonate-poor to Neogene carbonate-rich sediments appears to be mostly abrupt, except at Site 1168, where it is gradual.
+Second, the transition from Paleogene carbonate-poor to Neogene carbonate-rich sediments appears to be mostly quite abrupt, except at Site 1168 where it is gradual.
 Third, an antithetic relationship exists between carbonate and TOC content.
 In this relationship, Paleogene sediments usually contain >0.5 wt% TOC, whereas Neogene sediments are relatively free of organic matter.
 Fourth, organic matter type determined primarily by Rock-Eval pyrolysis and paleosalinity characterizations using C/S ratios provide a basis for intersite geochemical facies correlation from site to site.
 The facies show distinct, and perhaps important, changes at the Paleocene/Eocene boundary, in the middle Eocene, and near the Eocene/Oligocene boundary.
 Fifth, at Sites 1168, 1170, and 1171, methane contents obtained from headspace gas measurements show an abrupt increase in the organic carbon-containing Paleogene sediments.

-Paleogene sediments with relatively high TOC and low $CaCO_3$ contents exist at Sites 1168, 1170, 1171, and 1172 (Fig. F22).
-These sediments are bioturbated (see "Lithostratigraphy," p.
-32) and have higher natural gamma values (Fig. F21), in particular Th/U ratios mostly >2 (see "Physical Properties and Downhole Measurements," p.
-38).
+Paleogene sediments with relatively high TOC and low $CaCO_3$ contents exist at Sites 1168, 1170, 1171, and 1172 (Fig. 21).
+These sediments are bioturbated and have higher natural gamma values (Fig. 20), in particular Th/U ratios mostly >2.
 These characteristics indicate dysoxic to oxic conditions on the seafloor during deposition.
-Most of the relatively high TOC-low CaCO3 sediments may have undergone enhanced burial efficiency of organic matter associated with more rapid siliciclastic sedimentation.
-The generally poorer ventilation of the waters during this time may have promoted high TOC-low CaCO3 sediments relative to the Neogene.
+Most of the relatively high TOC-low CaCO3 sediments may have had enhanced burial efficiency of organic matter associated with more rapid siliciclastic sedimentation.
+The generally poorer ventilation of the waters during this time also would have promoted high TOC-low CaCO3 sediments relative to the Neogene.

-The high carbonate content of Neogene sediments reflects dominance of calcareous nannofossils; foraminifers are secondary in importance (see "Biostratigraphy," p.
-35).
+The high carbonate content of Neogene sediments reflects dominance of calcareous nannofossils; foraminifers are secondary in importance.
 The upward increase in carbonate content at all sites during Leg 189 is a consequence of a change from shallow-marine to pelagic open-ocean conditions.
 The low organic carbon content of these carbonate-rich sediments suggests deposition through a well-mixed water column to a well-oxygenated seafloor.
-The transition from carbonate-poor to carbonate-rich sediments appears to be relatively abrupt at Sites 1170, 1171, and 1172, although higher resolution sampling at Site 1172 demonstrates that the carbonate content changes through ~10 m of section.
+The transition from carbonate-poor to carbonate-rich sediments appears to be relatively abrupt at Sites 1170, 1171, and 1172, although higher resolution sampling at Site 1172 demonstrates that the change in carbonate content is gradual through ~10 m of section.
 This observation suggests that higher resolution sampling across this boundary at Sites 1170 and 1171 may better define the nature of this carbonate-rich/carbonate-poor boundary.
 Specifically, the presence of a condensed section can be inferred if the carbonate content increases gradationally across the boundary, whereas the presence of an unconformity can be considered where an abrupt change in carbonate content is observed.
-At Site 1168, the change from siliciclastic to carbonate sedimentation is gradational, because terrigenous sedimentation was more continuous.
+At Site 1168, the change from siliciclastic to carbonate sedimentation is gradational, perhaps because of its distance from processes affecting the other sites.